Canada's Michael Smith Genome Sciences Centre (GSC)

 - Excellent verbal and written communication skills.

-- Demonstrated interpersonal skills including the ability to work effectively with others in a team environment.
+- Demonstrated interpersonal skills including the ability to work effectively with others in a team environment. •Experience liaising with multiple stakeholders to support consensus goals. •Demonstrated ability to efficiently organize work assignments and establish priorities to meet set milestones.

 How to Apply